lauang/InShare/ASSIGNMENT-3.md

 ### Implementation

-Describe any challenges you faced in the implementation.
-Link to commits which are part of the fix.

-I removed the .disable call on the csrf token.
+I first removed the .disable call on the csrf token.
 This enabled the token globally, but it "broke" the webpage.
 This problem was fixed by adding `CookieCsrfTokenRepository.withHttpOnlyFalse()`, to allows javascript.
-Another problem I faced was the registration site not working.
+Another problem I encountered was the registration site not working.
 This was related to the request expecting a token, but this token is not sent automatically with this request because the register form was not created with thymeleaf.
 I concluded that a csrf token was not necessary for the register form as this was a publicly available site.
 I therefore configured the token with `.ignoringRequestMatchers("/register")`.
 Another security vulnerability which was identified was the DELETE note action as a GET request.
-It is considered bad practice to use GET requests on "state changing" requests.
+It is considered bad practice to use GET requests on "state changing" requests (as mentioned before).
 I therefore changed this to a DELETE request and added the csrf token to the request.

-The GET request for edits could also be considered a vulnerability.
+The GET request for edits could also be a potential vulnerability.
 However the backend permission check for this request, makes it so users without write access are redirected back to the dashboard.
-And if this request was done with someone who has write permission, they would still need to edit it manually and a POST request with the new content would be sent.
+And if this request was done with someone who has write permission, they would still need to edit the form and a POST request with the new content.
 This POST request would be stopped if it was a csrf.

+**commits**

+- adapting the csrf settings [enable](https://git.app.uib.no/Mathias.H.Ness/inshare/-/commit/5906bda67b77e73fd0b2e3907ffbfa7a521afb1a) [finally adapted correctly](https://git.app.uib.no/Mathias.H.Ness/inshare/-/commit/eb9899a253a5bc23207cdf6cfc326ec81ea365f5)
+- Change delete action from a GET request to a DELETE request. [change to DELETE](https://git.app.uib.no/Mathias.H.Ness/inshare/-/commit/baba111ba15f66b14e4de8f0c6b265e50b877ddd) [return a reponse](https://git.app.uib.no/Mathias.H.Ness/inshare/-/commit/eb9899a253a5bc23207cdf6cfc326ec81ea365f5)
+- implement csrf tokens for request (the delete action DELETE request) [link](https://git.app.uib.no/Mathias.H.Ness/inshare/-/commit/253c2343b984a5991e8460c60b5f7a6aca570d17)

 ### Review

-Describe the steps you have taken to ensure that the issue is really fixed.

-**Testing the security of AC model**
+**Testing csrf**

 - Run Zap
   - analisys with Zap show no new security alerts related to the new code